ECP-CANDLE/Benchmarks/Pilot1/NT3/README.md

 It is useful for studying the difference and transformation of latent representation between normal and tumor tissues.
 The model also acts as a quality control check for synthetically generated gene expression profiles.

+## Data
+The model is trained on the balanced 700 matched normal-tumor gene expression profile pairs available from the NCI genomic data commons.
+The full set of expression features contains 60,483 float columns from RNA-seq [FPKM-UQ](https://docs.gdc.cancer.gov/Encyclopedia/pages/HTSeq-FPKM-UQ/) values.
+This model achieves around 98% classification accuracy.
+The associated metadata for the samples can be found [here](http://ftp.mcs.anl.gov/pub/candle/public/benchmarks/Pilot1/normal-tumor/matched_normal_samples.metadata.tsv).

 ## Profile runs
 We have run the same configuration across multiple machines and compared the resource utilization.
 ```